Gitauwairimu/insight-agent/README.md

 ### 3. Configure Terraform Variables

-Terraform requires the following variables set in infrastructure/variables.tf:
+Terraform requires the following variables set with region of your choice in infrastructure/variables.tf:

 ```hcl
 region           = "us-central1"